f1nn1sch134/ComplexCore1.13-1.19/README.md

 The plugin is actively maintained and regularly improved with new features, optimizations, and bug fixes.

-General plugin version: 1.2.0 (Here you can quickly see if the plugin has been updated)
+General plugin version: 1.2.1 (Here you can quickly see if the plugin has been updated)

 Individual plugin version:
-Complex-Core = 1.2.0 (Provides a "Hello World" message in the log when the server starts)
+Complex-Core = 1.2.1 (Provides a "Hello World" message in the log when the server starts)

 Changelog:
 1.0.0 (Provides a "Hello World" message in the log when the server starts) 1.1.0 (Bug fixes)
 1.2.0 ("api-version" added to the plugin.yml)
+1.2.1 (Bug fixes)

 Minecraft server: Minecraft Java Bukkit, Spigot, Paper 1.13 - 1.19